top of page

 “A bird does not sing because it has an answer: it sings because it has a song.” -- Chinese Proverb

-Bard and Ceilidh, a one-woman ensemble, offers a unique blend of musical styles, each of which represent a musical tradition significant to Vanhoozer: celtic, bal folk, Appalachian folk, and early music.
+Bard and Ceilidh, a one-woman recording ensemble, offers a unique blend of musical styles, each of which represent a musical tradition significant to Mary: Celtic, Bal Folk, Appalachian folk, and early music.
 Rooted in historical and folk traditions, Bard and Ceilidh creates a sound world into which the child in each of us is invited: to marvel, rest, and enter into creative but serious play.

-"Ever since I was a little girl I remember coming up with tunes: I would think up a melody (usually when I should have been practicing) and arrange it on piano or violin (the hurdy gurdy didn’t come until later.)
-I’d rope my sister into recording ourselves talking into our old tape recorder, and then play it back and talk over the ‘soundtrack’ to create an atmosphere of a festive celebration.
+"Ever since I was a little girl I remember coming up with tunes: I would think up a melody (usually when I should have been practicing) and arrange it for piano or violin, or both (the hurdy gurdy didn’t come until later.)
+I would frequently pluck the violin strings while holding it like a guitar to create harmony and more texture to the sound.
+These tunes would capture a mood or emotion I wanted to dwell in or lift my spirits.

-As I grow older, two other elements have shaped and colored my music making: Joy and hope.
+The older I get, the more I value the significance of 'play' in music making.
+One does not work the violin, one plays the violin.
+In more recent years, two additional words have shaped and colored my music making: Joy and hope.
 It’s easy for daily life to become more about the urgent than about the important, and for our work schedules to crowd out time for rest and creativity.
-I hope my music helps listeners slow down, sometimes even be still, and learn to recognize and celebrate the simple joys and quiet victories of everyday life: the more I see these things in my life, the more I’m reminded to remain hopeful as well.
+My hope is that these tunes help listeners slow down, sometimes even be still, and learn to recognize and celebrate the simple joys and quiet victories of everyday life: the more I experience of life, the more I’m reminded to remain hopeful as well.
 I resonate with Samwise Gamgee’s bold and beautiful declaration: 'There’s some good in this world, Mr. Frodo, and it’s worth fighting for.'
 Or in my specific case, it’s worth writing, arranging and playing for.

 Come, listen, be refreshed and encouraged."